 During his pursuit of Scaramanga in a mangrove swamp in The Man with the Golden Gun (1965), set in Jamaica, a wounded, hungry and slightly feverish James Bond allows his mind to wander.
-As his thoughts turn to food, he imagines all the dishes that the staff of the Thunderbird hotel would be bringing out.
+As his thoughts turn to food, he imagines all the dishes that might have been served at a lunchtime buffet that Scaramanga had promised.
 Among the items are stuffed sucking-pig with rice and peas.
 Too hot for the time of day, Bond considers, but a feast nonetheless.
 At the end of Live and Let Die (1954), Quarrel prepares sucking-pig for James and Solitaire, but we don’t know whether it’s been stuffed or not.
 My recipe for stuffed sucking (or suckling) pig is based on a Jamaican recipe dated to 1965* and is therefore contemporary with The Man with the Golden Gun.
 Given that sucking pig is not readily available on the supermarket shelves (at least, in the UK), I have adapted the recipe for pork loin.
 When preparing the recipe, I happened to cook a 2.2kg piece of pork, which serves 6-8 and is as much a feast as the sucking-pig itself.

 - Pork loin joint

 - 70g breadcrumbs (approx. 2 slices of bread)

 - 1 clove garlic, chopped

 - Salt and pepper